Vitriol1744/Vortex/README.md

 ### Credits
 * [assimp](https://github.com/assimp/assimp.git) - Open Asset Import Library is a library to load various 3d file formats into a shared, in-memory format.
 It supports more than 40 file formats for import and a growing selection of file formats for export.
+* [entt](https://github.com/skypjack/entt.git) - EnTT is a header-only, tiny and easy to use library for game programming and much more written in modern C++.
 * [fmt](https://github.com/fmtlib/fmt.git) - {fmt} is an open-source formatting library providing a fast and safe alternative to C stdio and C++ iostreams.
 * [glm](https://github.com/g-truc/glm.git) - OpenGL Mathematics (GLM) is a header only C++ mathematics library for graphics software based on the OpenGL Shading Language (GLSL) specifications.
 * [glfw](https://github.com/glfw/glfw.git) - GLFW is an Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan application development.